firasskarboul/back-test-technique-hupso/README.md

 ### List Endpoint with Filters

-The `List` endpoint should allow users to filter books based on title, genre, and publication year.
+The `List` endpoint should allow users to filter books based on title, category, and publication year.
 This feature enhances the user experience by providing a tailored browsing option.

 #### Implementation Steps: